 Leslie has performed with the Pittsburgh Symphony Orchestra, American Ballet Theater, Moscow Ballet, Hollywood Bowl Orchestra, Pasadena Symphony, Redlands and Long Beach Symphonies, the Spoleto Opera Festival, Festivale Sperimentale in Spoleto, Italy as well as with many artists including Luciano Pavarotti, Natalie Cole, Tony Bennet, Peter Nero, Richard Stoltzman, Eddie Daniels, Itzhak Perlman, Yo-Yo Ma and others.
 She has performed as a soloist, clinician, and chamber musician in Brazil, Yugoslavia, and the United Kingdom, and recently with the Assisi Chamber Players in 2019.

 After moving to California in 1998, Schroerlucke pursued a K-12 music credential from Cal Poly in 2001 and a Master’s in Music Education from Boston University in 2010.
 Schroerlucke currently serves as one of two lead Visual and Performing Arts teachers for the Walnut Valley Unified School District.
-As the band director at Chaparral Middle School in Diamond Bar, California she has worked to bring quality musical experiences to her students and national recognition to the program which includes performances at the Kennedy Center at the John Philip Sousa Festival in 2015 and at the Percy Grainger Festival at Chicago Symphony Hall in 2011.
-While serving as Chair of Chaparral’s Fine Arts Department, she was instrumental both in the school’s recognition by the state of California as an exemplary arts program and in receiving NAMM’s SupportMusic Merit Award for Chaparral’s music programs in 2015 and 2016.
+As the band director at Chaparral Middle School in Diamond Bar, California she has worked to bring quality musical experiences to her students and national recognition to the program which includes performances at Chicago Symphony Hall, Kennedy Center, Davies Hall, Segerstrom, and Carnegie Hall.
+While serving as Chair of Chaparral’s Fine Arts Department, she has been instrumental both in the school’s recognition by the state of California as an exemplary arts program, and in WVUSD’s recognition by NAMM as one of The Best Communities in America for Music Education.